RMDLO/COCOpen-OpenCV/docs/LEARN_MORE.md

 The color contrast between the objects in each image and the background allows for using color thresholding to automatically annotate the original images.
 A user who wishes to use COCOpen to perform copy-paste augmentation on their own dataset will need to ensure the scene images only contain a single object.
 The scene for the images fed into COCOpen must also minimize shadowing.
 In our experience, the scene object can generate a shadow onto itself and the camera apparatus can generate a shadow onto the scene.
 For best results, we recommend checking lighting conditions before collecting data.

-After users generate their own dataset of single-object RGB images, the images should be uploaded to individual storage containers on Azure.
+After users generate their own dataset of single-object RGB images, the images should be uploaded to individual folders on Box.
 The container should contain only folders of images, and the title of each container of images should correspond to the object category label (all lower-case).
-See our [Configure Azure Storage Container](https://github.com/RMDLO/COCOpen-OpenCV/blob/main/docs/README_AZURE.md) documentation for more details and to see the directory structure for our container.

 ## **References**